Tailus-UI/themer/README.md

 Tailus Themer offers a number of benefits over other theming solutions, including:

--   A wide variety of pre-built themes to choose from.
+-   A Pre-built themes.
 -   Easy customization of the themes to match your brand and style.
 -   Support for component-level theming.
+-   A wide variety of components theme variants
 -   An online customizer for the global theme and specific component props.
 -   A plugin to help customize consistently all the components and the feel and the look of the website orapplication you're building.
 -   Generate a specific theme with a specific appearance, you can choose to entirely build your UI in light mode, dark mode or both and Only the utilities of your appearance will be generated in the DOM.